Skip to content

 participant GC as Gencove

-EU->>CC: Ready to upload array data
+EU->>CC: Provides array data export

-CC->>CC: Accept request, store information
+CC->>CC: Accept file, store information

 Note over CC,API: CC uses Gencove API key for the request

-CC->>API: POST https://api.gencove.com/api/v2/array-data-upload-form/
+CC->>API: POST https://api.gencove.com/api/v2/array-data-upload/

-API-->>CC: Return sample ID and upload URL
+API-->>CC: Return sample ID, upload URL and upload fields

-GC->>GC: Process array data
+GC->>GC: Schedule sample and process array data

 alt Delivery back to CC via webhook